Barden Interview Series : Life in Tax

 It depends on the person.
 I love working with different people on different projects.
 For me that is the draw of industry.

 8. What do you think could be the future skills required for young tax professionals?

-9. Finally, what is your definition of success or your mantra?
+9. What is your definition of success and/or your mantra?